Support for Research Workflows

 OCLC Research Library Partnership

-OCLC Research and the UK's Research Information Network (RIN) are conducting a collaborative project to examine the use and provision of information-related tools and services to researchers throughout the lifecycle of the research process.
-The goal of this project is to discover researchers' needs and desires in a variety of disciplines in UK and US universities.
+OCLC Research and the UK's Research Information Network (RIN) conducted a collaborative project to examine the use and provision of information-related tools and services to researchers throughout the lifecycle of the research process.
+The goal of the project was to discover researchers' needs and desires in a variety of disciplines in UK and US universities.

 The RIN contracted with the Centre for Information Behaviour and Evaluation in Research (CIBER) to produce a report based on findings of their research in the U.K.; Susan Kroll and Rick Forsman produced a report for OCLC Research based on research findings the U.S.